-Children are born with natural urges that guide them as they gain control of their muscles and senses with little effort.
-Especially in the first three years of life, they are unconscious learners and tirelessly work toward independence.
-Given a safe and well-prepared environment, an infant will begin working to hold her head up, roll over, sit, crawl, walk and talk; no one has to teach her.
-It is this prepared environment that will foster her growth.
+Children are born with innate urges to guide them as they gain control of their muscles and senses.
+Especially in the first three years of life, they are unconscious learners and work tirelessly toward independence.
+And as they develop naturally, they learn to hold their head up, roll over, sit, crawl, walk, run and talk without any instruction or help.

-Beginning in infancy, the child has a strong desire to move about, explore and touch everything in her environment.
-Her hands are her main teacher.
-All she is learning and discovering connects directly to her brain and creates prolific neural connections.
-For this reason, Dr. Montessori stressed the need for the keen observation of the child as a means for understanding her actions.
-Once the child’s developmental needs are understood, it will be easier to create an enriching environment and approach with her, thereby eliminating much of the emotional tugging, pulling and misunderstandings.
+Beginning in infancy, the child not only has a strong desire to move about, they want to explore and touch everything in their environment.
+All the child is learning and discovering with their hands connects directly to their brain creating prolific neural connections.
+For this reason, Dr. Montessori stressed the need for the keen observation of the child as a means for understanding their actions.
+Once the child’s developmental needs are understood, the emotional and physical misunderstandings will lessen.

 The best advice for getting caught in a riptide is to remain calm, conserve energy and think clearly.
-Once out of the current, swim parallel to the shore (the child) until you can get back safely.
-Sounds like good advice to me!
+Once out of the current, swim parallel to the shore (the child) until you can get back safely, and better prepared for the next natural urge. 😉

 *https://www.collinsdictionary.com/us/dictionary/english/riptide